quulah/pass2bitwarden/README.md

 A Python script to export data from [pass](https://www.passwordstore.org/) in [Bitwarden](https://bitwarden.com/) CSV format.
 This started as a quick and dirty script to move my passwords to Bitwarden, but it turned out worthy of being shared.

+Inspired by [reinefjord/pass2csv](https://github.com/reinefjord/pass2csv), but rewritten from scratch.
+There's probably some similarities.

+Like pass2csv, this script needs [python-gnupg](https://pypi.org/project/python-gnupg/) and Python 3.

 ## Config

 Currently, the parsed fields and any resulting formatting with regexp group matches or functions can be done in a `config.py` file.